 Whose journey are you mapping out?
 The customer journey map needs to be created from the perspective of a 'typical' person from a specific customer group or segment.

 This is most effectively represented by building a 'customer persona' that represents the segment.
 For example, you may begin with 'professional females in their 30s' and then proceed to elaborate on that persona's unique wants, needs, and objectives.

-Someone looking onto the customer journey map should be able to clearly ascertain which segment or persona's journey is being mapped.
+Someone looking into the customer journey map should be able to ascertain which segment or persona's journey is being mapped.
 Importantly, the chosen persona should help with focusing and defining the scope of the map and will provide context for the next steps.

 Step 3.
 Break down the stages of the customer journey

 Once you've decided on a persona, you can begin laying out the skeleton of your customer journey map.

 The stages of a customer's journey should be tailored depending on the specific company and project.
 For example, for an E-commerce store, the stages may be: